Need Professional Help?

 How to read the profit and loss statement

-To locate the profit and loss statement (P&L) in LivePlan, click on the Forecast tab and then Profit & Loss:
+To locate the profit and loss statement (P&L) in LivePlan, click on the Forecast Overview and then Profit & Loss, located in the topbar:

 forecast